surifirstpin/AcuBI_Technical_Documents/Version.6/Saving_Report_TD.md

 - <b>Report Name :</b> Name identifier for a report. ( AcuBi allows special character but does not  support any spaces )

-- <b>Title:</b> label for the report the way you want it to appear.
+- <b>Title:</b> label a report the way you want it to appear.

 - <b>Info:</B> Displays any specific information about the report.

-- <b>Privacy:</b> You can save the report in any one of the following privacy option.
+- <b>Privacy:</b> You can save a report in any one of the following privacy option.

   - <b>Private ()</b> report saved in private section and accessed by the user itself.
   - <b>Public  ()</b> the report is saved in public section and accessed by all the users.